lkodinsson/MARS/Basic/PHB.md

 #### Sickness

 Sickness is an effect that has multiple degrees, as specified by a number.
 This number is a penalty that you take to *all* of your rolls.
-Additionally, every day that you are sick you lose health equal to half this sickness value.
+Additionally, every day that passes while you are sick you lose health equal to half this sickness value, rounded up.

+Multiple sickness effects do not add their degree of effect together, instead only apply a penalty based on the strongest sickness effect.
+Multiple sources of sickness are still tracked separately.

 #### Stunned